-Further information about mandatory reporting laws is available in the mandatory reporting online training, which can be accessed through the Mandatory Reporting of Child Sexual Abuse webpage.
+Further information about mandatory reporting laws is available in the mandatory reporting online training, which can be accessed through the Mandatory Reporting of Child Sexual Abuse website, and the Mandatory Reporting Resources page.

 What if I have concerns about a child's wellbeing due to physical, emotional abuse or neglect?